-If looks could kill, we’d certainly have many casualties from poorly designed websites, in part because a poorly made site not only puts the customers off, it also runs your business into the ground.
+If looks could kill, we’d certainly have many casualties from bad website design, in part because a poorly made site not only puts the customers off, it also runs your business into the ground.
 Trading in a laggy and ugly website for a well-designed landing page can do wonders for your company.
 So, today, we’ll talk about the common mistakes in web design, their impact, and how to fix them.

 If your website takes longer than 4 seconds to load – say goodbye to the majority of the visitors.
 If it takes over 10 seconds – might as well shut it down since it’s a money sink that people won’t wait for.
 Slow loading and response times are a site-killer and optimizing them is the first step to success.
 This also ties in with some of our next points since the amount of content you plunk down onto the homepage will influence load times.

 The value of mobile traffic nowadays cannot be overestimated and yet there are thousands of businesses lagging behind.
 When it comes to optimizing your website for all manner of devices, the question isn’t “Should I do it?” it’s “Why haven’t I done it yet?”.
 You’re not getting visitors from a single browser or device, so tailor your design to work on mobiles and desktops, Chrome and Firefox (maybe not Internet Explorer, though).